Code-Institute-Submissions/MilestoneProject2StarWarsMemoryGame/README.md

 ## ViewProject

-* to do
+* The code used to develop this memory game can be viewed [here](https://github.com/Murphj99/MilestoneProject2StarWarsMemoryGame)
+* The live version of the Game deployed using [GitHubPages](https://pages.github.com/) can be viewed here [StarWarsMemoryGame](https://murphj99.github.io/MilestoneProject2StarWarsMemoryGame/index.html)

 ## Acknowledgements
-I got the idea to create a Memory Card Game from [Code Institute](https://www.codeinstitute.net).
+* I got the idea to create a Memory Card Game from [Code Institute](https://www.codeinstitute.net).

 ## Disclaimer
-This project was created for educational purposes only.
+* This project was created for educational purposes only.
-All images and content is used solely for the purpose of a milestone project from [Code Institute](https://www.codeinstitute.net) and is not intended to be distributed/sold or used by members of the general public.
+* All images and content is used solely for the purpose of a milestone project from [Code Institute](https://www.codeinstitute.net) and is not intended to be distributed/sold or used by members of the general public.